Hangover Joe’s Formula

 Drink bottle for maximum recovery when you wake up.
 Do not exceed two bottles daily.

+The FDA has not evaluated or endorsed this product.
+It is not intended to treat any specific illness or medical condition.
+Please consult your physician prior to using this or any other nutritional supplements.
 Ask a doctor before use if: a) you are being treated for a medical condition, or b) you have a condition that requires you to take prescription drugs.

 If pregnant or breast feeding, ask a health care professional before use.
 IT IS ESPECIALLY IMPORTANT NOT TO CONSUME ALCOHOL WHILE PREGNANT OR BREAST FEEDING.

-Hangover Joe’s Recovery Shot does not prevent intoxication.
+Hangover Joe?s Recovery Shot does not prevent intoxication.
 We recommend that you drink in moderation and responsibly.
 This product is intended for Adults 21 and over.
 NEVER DRINK AND DRIVE.

-Too much caffeine may cause nervousness, irritability, sleeplessness, and occasionally, rapid heart beat.
+Too much caffeine may cause nervousness, irritability, sleeplessness, and occasionally, rapid heartbeat.
 Not recommended for use by children under 21 years of age.
 One serving provides 220 mg of caffeine which is comparable to one cup of coffee.
 You may experience a Niacin Flush (hot feeling, skin redness), caused by Niacin (Vit.
 B3) increasing blood flow near skin.

-Hangover Joe's Get Up & Go (tm) is based on traditional combinations of only the purest ingredients and wild-crafted herbs chosen from around the world, used in conjunction the latest western scientific research to make our product the leading Hangover Recover Shot on the market!
+Hangover Joe's Get Up & Go (tm) is based on traditional combinations of only the purest ingredients and wild-crafted herbs chosen from around the world, used in conjunction with the latest western scientific research to make our product the leading Hangover Recover Shot on the market!